Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ldap_auth.md

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request fails with an authentication failure `4xx`.
 - `attribute` (String) Attribute to be used to search the user; e.g. cn
 - `base_dn` (String) Base DN as the starting point for the search; e.g., dc=example,dc=com
 - `cache_ttl` (Number) Cache expiry time in seconds.
+Default: 60
-- `header_type` (String) An optional string to use as part of the Authorization header
+- `header_type` (String) An optional string to use as part of the Authorization header.
+Default: "ldap"
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
+Default: false
 - `keepalive` (Number) An optional value in milliseconds that defines how long an idle connection to LDAP server will live before being closed.
+Default: 60000
 - `ldap_host` (String) A string representing a host name, such as example.com.
 - `ldap_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
+Default: 389
 - `ldaps` (Boolean) Set to `true` to connect using the LDAPS protocol (LDAP over TLS).
 When `ldaps` is configured, you must use port 636.
 If the `ldap` setting is enabled, ensure the `start_tls` setting is disabled.
+Default: false
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `start_tls` (Boolean) Set it to `true` to issue StartTLS (Transport Layer Security) extended operation over `ldap` connection.
 If the `start_tls` setting is enabled, ensure the `ldaps` setting is disabled.
+Default: false
 - `timeout` (Number) An optional timeout in milliseconds when waiting for connection with LDAP server.
+Default: 10000
 - `verify_ldap_host` (Boolean) Set to `true` to authenticate LDAP server.
 The server certificate will be verified according to the CA certificates specified by the `lua_ssl_trusted_certificate` directive.
+Default: false

 <a id="nestedatt--ordering"></a>